 Our houses

 The residents are and will be destitute asylum seekers, those with no recourse to public funds (NRPF), who are facing street homelessness, have no alternative access to accommodation and are able to be accommodated in a shared house.
 Residents are required to sign a licence to occupy and a conduct contract, which does not give them tenancy rights.
-Referrals will be taken from those agencies in Leeds providing advice and support to this client group.
+Referrals are taken from those agencies in Leeds providing advice and support to this client group.

 Support